openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-apis-display.md

 ListnerTypeFoldStatusChange
 ```

-**Function:** Indicates changes in the folding status of foldable devices.
+**Function:** Indicates the folding status of the foldable device has changed.

 **System Capability:** SystemCapability.Window.SessionManager